Distinguished Graduate Award

 - Only Societies or Classes, not individuals, may nominate candidates for the Distinguished Graduate Award.

-- Societies and Classes may not nominate more than two candidates for the Distinguished Graduate Award in a given year, and if they nominate two candidates, the Societies and Classes must rank-order their nominees.
+- Societies and Classes may not nominate more than two candidates for the Distinguished Graduate Award in a given year.

-A nomination must adhere to the following format, or it will be returned to the nominator for revision and resubmission:
+A nomination must adhere to the following format.

 - It shall take the form of a letter to the Chairman of the Distinguished Graduate Award Committee.
 After identifying the nominee, the letter shall continue with a narrative of the nominee’s life and accomplishments that makes clear to the reader the way in which these draw wholesome comparison to the qualities for which West Point strives, in keeping with its motto: "Duty, Honor, Country.”